|

 BIOGRAPHY

-Professor YUNG is also committed to delivering medical services in amateur and professional sports communities in Hong Kong, China & overseas.
+Professor YUNG is also an experience sports surgeon committed to delivering medical services in amateur and professional sports communities in Hong Kong, China & overseas.
 As Medical Consultant for the Hong Kong Sports Institute, he has been volunteering his services for athletes of Hong Kong’s elite sports teams and has been holding a weekly clinic at the Hong Kong Sports Institute since 2001.
-Since 2003, he has been acting as Team Physician for Hong Kong teams competing in several major international tournaments, focusing mostly on the management and medical care coordination of injuries suffered by the elite athletes of the Hong Kong Sports Institute.
-His commitment to the promotion of sports medicine education and delivery of clinical services extend to public amateur sports lovers, and Professor YUNG has been serving sports teams across all levels of education (primary, secondary and college level).
-He is also an active member of the Elite Anti-doping & Medical Panel of the Asian Football Confederation (AFC), and has been performing Anti-Doping works in major local and international sports competitions for the last 15 years.
-He remains an active member of the Anti-Doping Disciplinary Panel of the Hong Kong Anti-Doping Committee, Sports Federation & Olympic Committee of Hong Kong, China (SF&OC) and is a key figure in Anti-Doping in Asian football.
+He is also the Team Physician for Hong Kong teams competing in many major national & international sports tournaments, providing and coordinating medical supports for HK elite athletes.
+His commitment to the promotion of sports medicine education and delivery of clinical services extend to public amateur sports lovers, as he has been serving sports teams across all levels (primary, secondary and college level) in the community.
+He is also an active member of the Medical Committee of the Asian Football Federation (AFC), and an experience Anti-Doping Officer conducting Anti-Doping works as well as being chief medical officer in major local and international sports competitions for the last 20 years.
+He remains an active member of the Anti-Doping Organization of Hong Kong & the Sports Federation & Olympic Committee of Hong Kong, China (SF&OC) and is a key figure in Anti- Doping in Asian football.

 CLINICAL EXPERTISE